gusbhhh/kotlin/libraries/kotlinx-metadata/jvm/ReadMe.md

 Such restriction comes from the fact that higher metadata versions (e.g. 2.3) might have some unknown fields that we skip during reading; therefore, if we write transformed metadata back, missing some fields may result in corrupted metadata that is no longer valid for version 2.3.

-However, there are a lot of use-cases for metadata introspection alone, without further transformations — for example, binary-compatibility-validator which is interested only in visibility and modality of declarations.
+However, there are a lot of use cases for metadata introspection alone, without further transformations — for example, [binary-compatibility-validator](https://github.com/Kotlin/binary-compatibility-validator) which is interested only in visibility and modality of declarations.
-For such use-cases it seems over restrictive to prohibit reading newer metadata versions (and therefore, requiring authors to do frequent updates of kotlinx-metadata-jvm dependency), so there is a relaxed version of the reading method: `KotlinClassMetadata.readLenient()`.
+For such use cases it seems overly restrictive to prohibit reading newer metadata versions (and therefore, requiring authors to do frequent updates of kotlinx-metadata-jvm dependency), so there is a relaxed version of the reading method: `KotlinClassMetadata.readLenient()`.
 It is a best-effort reading method that will potentially skip all unknown fields, but still provide some access to metadata.
 Keep in mind that this method has limitations: